ansys/pyprimemesh/doc/source/user_guide/automesh.rst

 The following example shows you the procedure to:

 * Create prism control and specify boundary layer setting
-* Volume mesh with Polyhedral elements
+* Volume mesh with polyhedral elements
 * Check volume mesh quality based on cell quality measures

 .. code:: python